quantumgardener/qg.blog/content/notes/IMatch to Socials.md

 - For pixelfed
 	- [Mastodon.py](https://pypi.org/project/Mastodon.py/) - once you have Python installed run `pip3 install Mastodon.py`
 	- Your own Pixelfed account and 'personal access token'
-	- Your own [what3words](https://what3words.com) API.
-The free level is enough.
 - Code downloaded from [GitHub - quantumgardener/IMatch-to-Socials](https://github.com/quantumgardener/IMatch-to-Socials)

 ### Get Your Application Keys